IPADS-DuVisor/DuVisor/README.md

 We provide a docker image to build the whole environment for x86-64 CPUs, as well as the [Dockerfile](./scripts/opensource/Dockerfile) of this image.

-(Optional) To set up native environment for building, you can follow the Dockerfile.
+(Optional) To set up a native environment for building, you can follow the Dockerfile.

 Install Docker: https://docs.docker.com/engine/install/ubuntu/